Zhangtao167/project_module/README.md

 * [NAME](URL) (ICLR 2023 spotlight): brief description of the project.

+Numerous practices and standards were adopted from [CinDM](https://github.com/AI4Science-WestlakeU/cindm).
 ## Citation
 If you find our work and/or our code useful, please cite us via: